640 South State StreetDover, Delaware 19901

 Herpes simplex virus (HSV).
 Pregnant women can get the genital herpes simplex virus through sexual contact with an infected person and can pass the infection along to the developing fetus during delivery.
 HSV in babies can cause low birth weight, miscarriage, and preterm birth.
 It can also cause sores that affect the skin, eyes, and mouth, and brain and organ damage.

 These infections can cause serious problems during pregnancy, so it's important to find them early in pregnancy so that they can be treated, if treatment is possible.
 Women often get the TORCH screening test at their first prenatal visit.
-If and when a woman has the TORCH screening is the doctor's decision.
+Your healthcare provider will tell you if he or she recommends the TORCH screening.

 You may need this test if you are pregnant.
 This test may also be done on newborn babies to diagnose any possible infections.